Skip to main content

 #

-The images below show the device built.
-Alongside the K'nex and Lego pieces, I also used some makerbeam frames and bracket pieces.
-Although It is easy to make a version using only K'nex parts (see the gif above).
-The most important parts of the device are shown in the third and fourth images, which are what can be labeled as wildtype and the mutants, to make an analogy with biological concepts.
+The images below show the device I built.
+I used K'nex and Lego pieces and some makerbeam frames and brackets.
+Although It is easy to make a version using only K'nex parts.
+The most important parts of the device are shown in the third and fourth images, which I labeled as wildtype (WT) and mutants, to make an analogy with biological concepts.

 The release units can be modified in a modular way, and plugged in to the mechanism, just as we do in some gene regulatory networks.
 The mutants basically consist of release mechanisms which loss water, faster or slower depending on the release position and number of holes in the recipient.